urbanwildlifeinstitute/UWIN_tutorials/README.md

 # UWIN_tutorial guide

 Thanks for your interest in the Urban Wildlife Information Network R workshops!
-Below is a guide to exisiting tutorials and how to contribute new tutorials.
+Below is a guide on contributing new tutorials.
+For more details on tutorial, examine the tutoral folders and `.md` files.
 Feel free to contact krivera@lpzoo.org if you have any questions.

 # Guide to contributing tutorials